msdrigg/Roam/README.md

     - 6. Stop playing wave file and instead play audio pcm buffers naively as they come out (in order, but no fanciness with any scheduling or anything)
         - Ensure audio can come out of speakers and works (probably terrible sounding)
     - 7. Start enqueuing buffers using estimated start time intervals
-- Each packet is about 10 MS
+- Each packet is 10 MS. Set X ms as the buffer time
-    - Buffer 3x/4 ms of packets from time-of-arrival to time-of-decoding
+    - Buffer 3x/4 ms of packets from time-of-arrival to time-of-decoding.
+Assume fixed small time of flight for udp packets.
+Maybe have a device setting for audio delay.
-    - Decode packets into frames as they come off the line
+    - Decode packets into frames as they come off the line PQ buffer
     - Decoded packets get popped off and enter the audio queue and played frame-by-frame matching 1 packet each 10  ms
     - Decoded packets are assumed to be 48000 Hz, and can get times from https://developer.apple.com/documentation/avfaudio/avaudiotime/1387972-init
     - Checks: